North Side High School (Jackson, Tennessee): History

 In 1943, what is now called the South Building was completed and North Side was formed with the consolidation of Huntersville, Pope, Fairview, Browns Church, and Spring Creek schools.
 In 1972, the football stadium was completed.
 East High consolidated with North Side in 1970, and Beech Bluff in 1977.
 In 1992, Jackson City and Madison County school systems were combined.
 In that year, the Tech Prep Center (middle building) was completed, and the following year the Fine Arts Building was completed.

-List of individuals having served as Pincipal of North Side High School:
+List of individuals having served as Principal of North Side High School: